wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 9. How do you evaluate new services?

-   As AWS releases new services and features, it’s a best practice to review your existing architectural decisions to ensure they continue to be the most cost effective.
+   As AWS releases new services and features, it’s a best practice to review existing architectural decisions to ensure they continue to be the most cost effective.

    * <strong>Develop a workload review process</strong> that defines the criteria and process for workload review.
 The review effort should reflect potential benefit: for example, core workloads or workloads with a value of over 10% of the bill are reviewed quarterly, while workloads below 10% are reviewed annually.